-A recent WHO paper estimates that the global incidence of malaria in 2004 was 6 times higher than recorded in national health information systems, and around 17 times higher in non-African countries [98].
-The estimated country population incidence in Korenromp (2005) indicates that the incidence in children under five could range from 0.16 cases per child per year in the Philippines, 0.27 in Vietnam, 0.39 in Indonesia, and 0.8 in Cambodia.19 These estimates are, however, highly uncertain.
-A much more conservative estimate would be to assume that the incidence in children under five in Indonesia is 0.07 cases per child per year (as reported for SEAR-B for the year 2002) and that the incidence in the other countries is in the same proportion relative to the estimated incidence in Korenromp (2005).
-This approach gives an estimated incidence of 0.03 in the Philippines, 0.05 in Vietnam, 0.07 in Indonesia, and 0.14 in Cambodia.
-Using the incidence rates, annual cases of malaria in children under five are presented in Table A12.
+A recent WHO paper estimates that the global incidence of malaria in 2004 was 6 times higher than recorded in national health information systems, and around 17 times higher in non-African countries [97].
+The estimated country population incidence in Korenromp (2005) indicates that the incidence in children under five could range from 0.16 cases per child per year in the Philippines, 0.27 in Vietnam, 0.39 in Indonesia, and 0.8 in Cambodia.

-19 Korenromp provides the only present population incidence.
+Korenromp provides the only present population incidence.
 The WHO regional data indicate that the incidence in children under five in SEAR-B is 4.5 times higher than the population incidence.
 This ratio is applied to the estimated population incidence in Korenromp to estimate incidence in children under five.